Enrico Caruso: Illness and death

-Caruso died at the hotel shortly after 9:00 a.m. local time, on 2 August 1921.
-He was 48.
-The Bastianellis attributed the cause of death to peritonitis arising from a burst subphrenic abscess.
+Caruso died the following morning at the Hotel Vesuvio shortly after 9:00 a.m. local time, on 2 August 1921.
+He was 48 years old.
+Though no autopsy was performed, the Bastianellis attributed the cause of death to peritonitis arising from a burst subphrenic abscess.
 The King of Italy, Victor Emmanuel III, opened the Royal Basilica of the Church of San Francesco di Paola for Caruso's funeral, which was attended by thousands of people.
-His embalmed body was preserved in a glass sarcophagus at Del Pianto Cemetery in Naples for mourners to view.
-In 1929, Dorothy Caruso had his remains sealed permanently in an ornate stone tomb.
+Caruso was entombed at the Del Pianto cemetery in Naples; for several years, the singer's embalmed body was displayed in an open sarcophagus, covered by a sheet of glass, for visitors to view.
+Dorothy Caruso had never approved of this Italian custom but his family had insisted on it.
+In 1929, after appealing directly to the Italian government, she was finally successful in having the sarcophagus covered and the doors to the tomb locked.